Cactoidal/Time-Crystal/godot/README.md

 The contract is also just hitting the size limit, which tells me it's time to move on (for now).

-With that, I believe I can now focus on building out the game UI and graphics, and get ready to record the demo video.
+With that, I believe I can now focus on building out the game UI and graphics, and start preparing for the demo video.